qaalabs/DE5M4/docs/day3/storage/x-types.md

 4. **Connect to previous learning**: Reference specific concepts from Module 2 to build on that foundation

-5. **Use analogies**: Simple analogies to explain complex concepts (e.g., "Relational databases are like organized filing cabinets with cross-references; document databases are more like folders where each document can have its own structure")
+5. **Use analogies**: Simple analogies to explain complex concepts (e.g., "Relational databases are like organised filing cabinets with cross-references; document databases are more like folders where each document can have its own structure")

 This introduction provides the foundation for the subsequent Database Selection Workshop exercise, giving participants a structured framework for making and documenting database design decisions as part of their data product planning.